gardenlinux/gardenlinux/docs/architecture/decisions/0034-feature-terminology.md

 ### 4. `GARDENLINUX_FEATURES_*` and `GARDENLINUX_PLATFORM` in `/etc/os-release`

-The builder exposes the resolved feature set to feature scripts via environment variables.
-These are written verbatim into `/etc/os-release` by `features/base/exec.config`:
+The build process writes the following keys into `/etc/os-release`:

 | Key | Content |
 |---|---|